Have you ever wondered how to make an exploding sprinkle cake? Now is your chance to learn.

 To get started, I made two cakes – four 8 inch layers total.
 Thank you very much, boxed gluten-free cake mixes.
 I used one box of funfetti gluten-free cake mix and one box of Betty Crocker yellow gluten-free cake mix which I died blue and teal.

 After making and cooling four layers of amazing gluten-free birthday cake, I whipped together a buttercream frosting.
-Another easy recipe.
-Way better than store bought.
+Another easy recipe (see below!).
+Way better than store-bought.
 I use equal parts butter and shortening with powdered sugar, a dash of vanilla extract, and some milk to get it to the right consistency.
 One batch of frosting was enough to cover four layers of this cake – just enough – don’t let anyone steal any tastes before you finish frosting.

 Birthday Cake Pro-Tip: Use a bread knife to cut the “domes” off the tops of your cake layers before you stack them.
 You know how sometimes you stack your cake layers and there are these big gaps between the layers – amateur hour – use a bread knife to gently slice the dome off the top and your layers will stack so nicely and look so professional!
 Also … big bonus … you get to eat the cake you just sliced off the top.